-What should I do if a student's performance drops below the expected level once they have submitted their Ongoing Achievement Record (OAR) to the School?
+What should I do if a student's performance drops below the expected level once they have submitted their Practice Assessment Document (PAD) to the School?

-If you have already completed the OAR, inform the student of your concerns and contact their personal tutor or Advisor of Studies.
+The final assessment should be done at the end of the placement.
+If you have already completed the PAD, inform the student of your concerns and contact the Academic Assessor team.
 Ensure you document these concerns at the time and are able to provide evidence to support them.

-If a student needs to miss their placement due to illness, they must contact both placement and the School.
+If a student needs to miss their placement due to illness, they need to contact both placement and the School.

 Students cannot make up days off sick by attending placement on allocated days off.
 If a student is required to make up placement time in order to be eligible to register with the NMC, this time will be made up at the end of their programme.

-If a student has time off sick while on placement and that absence means that they are unlikely to achieve their competencies, contact the student's personal tutor / Advisor of Studies for advice and guidance.
+If a student has time off while on placement and that absence means that they are unlikely to achieve their proficiencies, contact the student's Academic Assessor team for advice and guidance.
 If a student is absent for a long period of time, they cannot expect to achieve the required level of competence.

-An associate mentor should always be identified at the beginning of the placement who can then take over if a mentor is off sick.
+An associate Practice Supervisor/Assessor should always be identified at the beginning of the placement who can then take over if a Practice Supervisor/Assessor is off sick.